E-goi/EgoiPushLibraryAndroid/README.md

-# What's new in version 4.1.0?
+# What's new in version 4.1.1?

 ### MINOR

-#### Geolocation period
+#### Notification processed

-You can now define a period for when the notification can be displayed (through E-goi's platform).
+Remove notification from processed notifications when the activity is closed.

 # EgoiPushLibraryAndroid